LANGUAGE PLACEMENT IN GREEK

 You can satisfy the Weinberg language requirement in Latin by

 - scoring a 5 on the Advanced Placement (AP) Latin Exam, or

 - scoring high enough on the Northwestern Latin placement exam.

 With a score of 5, you have satisfied the proficiency requirement and we encourage you to continue the study of Latin at Northwestern.
 To enroll in 300-level Latin courses you should contact the Director of Latin Instruction, Prof. Francesca Tataranni.
 If your score on the placement exam is high enough to satisfy the Weinberg foreign language requirement, you will be notified and required to take a written validation exam.
 For more information on this option, contact the Director of Latin Instruction, Prof. Francesca Tataranni.

 If your current level of proficiency does not satisfy the Latin language requirement and you wish to continue the study of Latin at Northwestern, you should follow the appropriate option below:

-It is expected that you take the exam before arriving on campus in the fall.
+It is expected that you take the exam by July 31, 2022.
 The exam is given only on-line at the Online Placement Tests page.

 You can find your exam results posted at the Online Placement Tests Results page.